oneapi-src/oneTBB/doc/main/tbb_userguide/How_Does_Task_Scheduler_Works.rst

 thread spawns a task, it pushes it onto the bottom of its deque.

-When a thread participates in the evaluation of tasks, it constantly executes a task obtained by the first rule below that applies:
+When a thread participates in the evaluation of tasks, it constantly executes a task obtained by the first rule that applies from the roughly equivalent ruleset below:

-- Get the task returned by the previous one.
-This rule does not apply if the task does not return anything.
+- Get the task returned by the previous one, if any.

-- Take a task from the bottom of its own deque.
-This rule does not apply if the deque is empty.
+- Take a task from the bottom of its own deque, if any.

 - Steal a task from the top of another randomly chosen deque.
 If the selected deque is empty, the thread tries again to execute this rule until it succeeds.